tdwg/dwc/docs/doe/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Individuals in captivity or quarantine (i.e. individuals provided with conditions suitable for them, but explicit measures of containment are in place)</td>
+			<td>Individuals in captivity or quarantine (i.e., individuals provided with conditions suitable for them, but explicit measures of containment are in place).</td>
 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>Only for cases where specific actions have been taken place to prevent escape of individuals or propagules</td>
+			<td>Only for cases where specific actions have been taken place to prevent escape of individuals or propagules.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>See also Blackburn et al. 2011 <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a> category B1</td>
+			<td>See also "category B1" in Blackburn et al. 2011. <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a></td>
 		</tr>
 		<tr>
 			<td>Controlled value</td>